All posts

 Key fields on Form SS-4 for UK residents:

-• Line 4a-b (Mailing address): A UK address is acceptable
+• Line 4a-b (Mailing address): A UK address works fine

-• Line 16: Check the box indicating the responsible party's address is outside the US
+• Line 16: Check the box for responsible party address outside the US

-The phone method is the fastest option for UK-based founders.
-The time zone offset is manageable — calling at 11:00 AM GMT reaches the IRS at 6:00 AM Eastern when hold times tend to be shortest.
-The full process for each method is covered in How to Get an EIN Without an SSN.
+The phone method is fastest.
+Calling at 11:00 AM GMT reaches the IRS at 6:00 AM Eastern, when hold times are shortest.
+Full process: How to Get an EIN Without an SSN.

 Step 4: Open a US Bank Account

-UK founders face fewer banking barriers than founders from most other countries.
-The UK is not on any OFAC sanctions list, UK passports are universally accepted for identity verification, and UK addresses carry no additional compliance flags with US fintech platforms.
+UK founders have it easier here than founders from most other countries.
+No OFAC issues, UK passports are universally accepted for identity verification, and UK addresses carry no extra compliance flags with US fintechs.
+For a detailed walkthrough of the account opening process, see the UK national's guide to opening a US bank account.

 PlatformAccessibility for UK NationalsNotes